 Utah preseason: when the snow begins to fall, stack up and form a base, and the patience of skiers and riders across the state is tested.
 It can be hard to look at two feet of new snow in the forecast and not be able to ski it.
 Luckily, while each resort has its own timeline for opening, many of them do allow uphill ski access in the interim.
 It’s important to know each resort’s uphill policy before embarking on a preseason adventure, and to remember a few important things.

-If you are touring at a ski resort during the preseason, it is at your own risk.
+If you are touring at a ski resort during the preseason or postseason, it is at your own risk.
 The resort is not open for lift-serviced skiing, meaning they likely do not have ski patrol or other assistance available to help you should an incident occur.
 Be prepared with a beacon, shovel and probe, as well as a knowledgeable partner, no matter how casual the setting may seem.
 Check the Utah Avalanche Center's forecast (if they've started for the season when you go).
 Know the risks.
 These steps only feel unnecessary until they’re not, and it’s a great time to brush up on your backcountry habits for the rest of the season.
 Encourage your friends to do the same.

 Additionally, know that you are likely skiing on a thin base of snow.
 The resort is not open yet for a reason, and you're sure to encounter snow-making and potentially snowcats or other equipment while you are on the mountain.
 Ski and ride with caution, do not interfere with preseason setup and be respectful.
 It only takes a few seconds for a ski resort to change its uphill policy should it feel it has been taken advantage of or become dangerous.